 CBD & Depression

-DEPRESSION is the emotional feeling of low spirits, sadness and loss of hope.
+DEPRESSION is the emotional feeling of low spirits, sadness, and loss of hope.
 It is something all of us experience at one time or another and in most cases, it is mild and does not warrant any form of treatment aside from rest or talking to someone about your worries.
 However, in some cases, this feeling may develop into something that never seems to go away.
 Depression can be caused by a combination of serious environmental and psychological factors or the predisposition may be passed from parents to children through genes.

-It is estimated that about 14.8 million of the adults in the U.S experience depression in a given year.
+It is estimated that about 14.8 million adults in the U.S experience depression in a given year.
 Women are 70% more likely to suffer from major depression than men.
 Additionally, it is estimated that 3.3% of 13- to 18-year-olds have suffered from a debilitating depressive attack.